suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 In this case as well, 10 out of 12 keys now have a different node.

-Both these situations create a really bad situation for our databases.
+Both of these cases create a really bad situation for our databases.
 Our data is going to be residing on 4 nodes initially.
-Once we add or remove nodes, almost all of our cache keys are going to have different nodes.
+Once we add or remove nodes, almost all of the keys are going to get relocated.
 This is going to result into a flurry of cache misses and all the missed requests will go to our databases, creating a hotspot.

 This is clearly undesirable and in extreme situations, this could even take our entire system down.

 Let's understand why this is happening.
-We need to remember that our logic to select nodes (`get-node`) for data includes the _number of nodes_ as a parameter.
+We need to remember that our logic to select nodes (`get-node`) for data includes _number of nodes_ as a parameter.
 So when our _number of nodes_ changes, clearly the output of `get-node` is most likely to change.

 We need to find a strategy which will not directly depend on the _number of nodes_ that we have.

 ## Consistent Hashing

-TODO: Ref paper

 Consistent hashing is a simple method of hashing which does not depend on the number of nodes we have.
 In consistent hashing, we imagine our nodes to be